inkloud/gnurun-wms-panel/README.md

 -   Create and activate a Python virtual environment for the API
 -   Install dependencies (for example, `pip install -r requirements.txt`)
 -   Start the development server with `fastapi dev main.py` (adjust the module path as the project evolves)
+-   Keep backend configuration in `.env` or `.env.local` files rather than committing secrets

 ### Docker